What's the meaning of the phrase 'Dirt bag'?

 Originally a bag or sack with dirt in it.
-More recently an unkempt or slovenly person.
+More recently a reference to an unkempt or slovenly person, often used as an insult.

 The sack of dirt meaning is American in origin and dates back to the 19th century.
 That's first cited in the Iowa newspaper the Davenport Daily Republican, 1897: